Aslı İskit

 Aslı İskit (white/red) attacking Austria at the 2015 World Women's Handball Championship European qualification match.

 Aslı İskit (born 7 December 1993), also known as Aslı İskit Çalışkan, is a Turkish handballer, who plays for Thüringer HC and the Turkey national team.
-The -tall sportswoman plays in the back position.
+She plays in the back position.

 Early years

 Aslı İskit was born to sportspeople parents in Urla district of İzmir Province.
 She began playing handball at age 11, joining the local club Urla GSK.

 Club career

 İzmir Büyükşehir Bld.
 SK

 She began her sport career in 2009, joining İzmir Büyükşehir Belediyesi SK in her hometown, where she played five seasons until 2014.
 During this time, she took part twice in the Women's EHF Cup (2009–10 and 2010–11) and twice in the Women's EHF Cup Winners' Cup in 2011–12 and 2012–13.

 With 161 goals, she was the top scorer of the 2012–13 season.